aleshaleksey/fansys23/06-abilities.md

 **Special**:

 - Must be taken separately for each movement modality.
-- Does not affect movement modalities where "run" or "sprint" are not valid actions.
+- Does not affect movement modalities where "run" is not a valid action.

 ___
 #### Stalker